Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Introduction

+Theorem B is a reformulation of Theorem \ref{Theo:CE}.
 In pursuing the stability of chaotic non-hyperbolic sets, we encounter a striking coexistence phenomenon that further illustrates the richness of the dynamics in these systems.
-We prove the existence of a sub-lamination in which each leaf contains a map with infinitely many sinks of increasing period, accumulating on a non-hyperbolic Cantor set that contains a Collet–Eckmann point.
-This coexistence of infinitely many sinks with chaotic dynamics is both unusual and unexpected.
+We prove that each leaf of the lamination contains a map with infinitely many sinks of increasing period.
+Moreover these periodic sinks accumulate on the non-hyperbolic Cantor set that contains a Collet–Eckmann point.
+The coexistence of infinitely many sinks with chaotic dynamics is surprising.
 The formal statement of the theorem is given below.